AgnivaMaiti/murmuration/README.md

 ## Author ✍️

-This project is authored by [Agniva Maiti](https://github.com/AgnivaMaiti).
+This project is authored and maintained by [Agniva Maiti](https://github.com/AgnivaMaiti).